By: Author John Cunningham. Published: 2020/01/28 at 4:48 pm

 A faulty carburetor is on the list of suspects and will move higher on the list if you have removed the carburetor, cleaned it, and it made no difference.

-It’s worth checking the gas can you used to fill the mower.
-We’ve all done it, put something other than gas in the mower.
-It’s a simple mistake especially if you’ve got some old gas cans from last season.
+It’s worth checking the gas can you use to fill the mower.
+We’ve all done it; put something other than gas in the mower.
+It’s a simple mistake, especially if you’ve got some old gas cans from last season.

 If you find you don’t use up all the gas within a month, either buy less or use a gas stabilizer in the gas can.
 It keeps the gas fresh for up to two years, and better than that.
-It protects the fuel systems of all your small engine equipment, including two stroke kit.
+It protects the fuel systems of all your small engine equipment, including a two-stroke kit.

-The final component on our list is the coil.
+The final component on our list is the coil also known as the armature.
 The coil helps make the spark needed to ignite the gas inside the engine.